drshahizan/software-engineering/materials/module4/ThevanRaju/readme.md

 ### 6. System maintenance
 Finally, the system needs to be maintained and updated to ensure that it continues to meet the evolving needs of the university.
 This involves fixing bugs, adding new features, and making updates to the system to keep it up-to-date with the latest technologies and best practices.
 System maintenance should be done on a regular basis to ensure that the system remains reliable, secure, and efficient.

+## Requirements Engineering
+Requirements engineering is the process of eliciting, analyzing, specifying, validating, and managing the requirements for a software system.
+In the context of an academic course registration system, the requirements engineering process is crucial for ensuring that the system meets the needs of its stakeholders, including students, faculty members, and university administrators.

+The requirements engineering process for an academic course registration system typically involves the following steps:

+### 1. Requirements elicitation
+The first step in Requirements Engineering is to elicit the requirements for the campus management system.
+This involves identifying and gathering the needs and expectations of the stakeholders, such as students, faculty members, and university administrators.
+This can be done through techniques such as interviews, surveys, focus groups, and workshops.

+### 2. Requirements analysis
+Once the requirements are elicited, they need to be analyzed to identify any conflicts, ambiguities, or missing information.
+This involves creating a requirements model that describes the functionality of the system and the relationships between the requirements.
+The requirements model can be created using techniques such as use case diagrams, activity diagrams, and data flow diagrams.

+### 3. Requirements specification
+AAfter the requirements are analyzed, they need to be specified in a clear and concise manner.
+This involves creating a requirements document that describes the functional and non-functional requirements of the system.
+The requirements document should also include any assumptions and constraints that were identified during the requirements elicitation and analysis phases

+### 4. Requirements validation
+Once the requirements are specified, they need to be validated to ensure that they meet the needs of the stakeholders and are feasible to implement.
+This involves reviewing the requirements document with the stakeholders to get their feedback and to identify any errors or omissions.
+The requirements should also be checked for consistency, completeness, and verifiability.

+### 5. Requirements management
+Requirements Engineering is an iterative process, and as such, the requirements need to be managed throughout the lifecycle of the project.
+This involves tracking changes to the requirements, ensuring that they are properly prioritized, and communicating any changes to the stakeholders.
+The requirements should also be reviewed periodically to ensure that they are still valid and relevant to the needs of the stakeholders.